 Ohio Rev. Code Ann. § 2919.123(A).
 The Act defines "federal law" as, "any law, rule, or regulation of the United States or any drug approval letter of the food and drug administration of the United States that governs or regulates the use of RU-486 (mifepristone) for the purpose of inducing abortions."
 Ohio Rev. Code Ann. § 2919.123(F).
 This arguably requires doctors who prescribe mifepristone for the purpose of inducing an abortion to do so only in accordance with the indication, regimen and distribution restrictions approved by the FDA.
-In other words, the Act prohibits the "off-label" use of mifepristone.
+In other words, the Act arguably prohibits the "off-label" use of mifepristone.

 According to the State, the Act was passed because abortion providers in Ohio were openly using the Schaff protocol and "because legislators became aware that several women had died or been severely injured recently as a result of their use of mifepristone."
-Ohio legislators concluded that the FDA had only approved one specific protocol for the administration of mifepristone because that was the only safe and effective protocol.
-Therefore, they banned all other uses of mifepristone to protect Ohio women from unsafe and ineffective mifepristone protocols.
+The State further suggests that Ohio legislators concluded that the FDA had only approved one specific protocol for the administration of mifepristone because that was the only safe and effective protocol.
+Accordingly, the State argues that they banned all other uses of mifepristone to protect Ohio women from unsafe and ineffective mifepristone protocols.